-On March 4, 2021, ArcelorMittal commenced the second share buyback program for an aggregate amount of 570, in-line with
+On March 4, 2021, ArcelorMittal commenced the second share buyback program for an aggregate amount of 570, in-line with the Company's new capital returns policy.
+This share buyback program will be completed by December 31, 2021.

 11.5 Non-controlling interests